connortannahill/bacoli_py/docs/index.rst

 Installing and Starting with bacoli_py
 ----------------------------------------------

 Installation requires you to have the gfortran compiler (other Fortran compilers may work as well but this has not been tested).
 To install :mod:`bacoli_py` and all its dependencies type "pip install bacoli_py" at the command line.
-NOTE: need to look at how pypi works.

 :mod:`bacoli_py` is available through <insert PyPi link>.
-Would most like to have all of the installation information right here rather than further down in the tutorial for clarity.
 Documentation and a tutorial are available `here <tutorial.html>`__.

 Source Code
 -----------